ryanpeach/personal-ai-os-template/README.md

 A locally hosted web app monorepo edited by Claude Code and served to a phone over Tailscale VPN.

+Create any apps for any phone using Claude Code, Ionic, SQLlite.
+Escape subscription hell and own your data!

+You can even vibe code this app live from your phone using claude code remote control, and since all your data is in sqllite, the AI can also access all the data in all your apps making all your apps automatically AI enabled.

+Since it's locally hosted, feel free to set up local models for internal genui and ai applications.
+Control your data.

 ## Project Structure

 ```